 You may be wondering how this pandemic is affecting the children and teens we serve.
 This is what we know:

-- • Due to extensive trauma and the ever-present stress that it causes, children and teens in foster care often have a higher rate of acute health conditions than the general population.
+- Due to extensive trauma and the ever-present stress that it causes, and the circumstances they have endured, children and teens in foster care often have a higher rate of acute health conditions than the general population.

 I was recently interviewed by The Chronicle of Social Change about how the Foundation has temporarily pivoted our approach to child-focused recruitment to ensure the health and wellbeing of our staff, Wendy’s Wonderful Kids recruiters and the children and families they serve.
 While the way recruiters work must be in alignment with guidelines set forth by the CDC, and their state and/or agency policies, their unwavering commitment to finding forever families for children in foster care who need our help the most remains unchanged.